Columbia suspends wrestlers over lewd texts

 The student-athletes suspended from the team were part of a "distinct group" within the team, Columbia said.

-Some team members were suspended through the rest of the season and 2016-17 academic year; others until the beginning of the spring 2017 semester.
+Some team members were suspended from the squad through the rest of the season and 2016-17 academic year; others until the beginning of the spring 2017 semester.

 The team will work in the future with the executive director of Athlete Ally, which advocates against LGBT discrimination in sports, the school said.